Still downloading templates?

 Imagine an ops lead at a ~25-person agency.
 Smart, good at her job, solid systems.
 Every Tuesday morning becomes status collection day.

+Our ops lead?
 She got a couple of hours back—enough to do something other than chase updates.
 Enough to actually think about how to automate the repetitive parts of her life instead of just surviving them.

 But here’s the interesting part: what happens next.

-There’s no shared definitive system of “approved.”
+The following week, she’s in a one-on-one with a project lead, and something clicks.
+Design reviews are blocking three projects.
+Because there’s no shared definitive system of “approved.”
 Comments are scattered across Chat threads, email, and Figma.
 Designers finish work and don’t know who to send it to or what they’re actually waiting on.

 So she maps the real flow, talks to the design team, writes a one-page “what approval means” checklist, and gets alignment.
-Suddenly review cycles stop drifting, because feedback stops living in three different places and “done” stops being subjective.
+That’s the real ROI.
+The ability to notice patterns and fix the system, which only works when all your workflow is connected by a single source of truth.

 Most coordination overload is the same workflow wearing different costumes:

+AI helps most with step two.
+Automation helps most with step three.
+Humans keep judgment and nuance.
 With that in mind, here are three admin roles where AI changes the day-to-day in a way SMBs actually feel.

 McKinsey estimates that current generative AI + other tech could automate work activities that absorb 60–70% of employees’ time (the key nuance: this is activities/time, not “jobs”).